 Do you love to kick back with a can of ice cold diet soda on a hot summer day?
 You’re only human.
 It’s sweet, it’s fizzy, it’s refreshing—and the fact that you don’t have to ingest any real "sugar" feels like a nice bonus.
 That's why, when diet soda first hit the market in the 1950s, it seemed like the answer to everyone’s prayers, from diabetics to people who were looking to cut back on sugar and calories.

 Then came the scary studies: It could be bad for your heart, it could cause headaches, and it might even actually make you gain weight.
-It's not all cut and dry, though.
+It's not all cut and dried, though.
 In fact, the research conflicts itself in certain instances.
 One study concluded that diet soda can be pretty harmless.

 Long story short, when it comes to scientific research, it seems that the jury is still out on exactly how bad diet soda is for you.
 Seeing as we're planning on wrapping up summer with a few more weekends spent beach and poolside (and diet soda is usually a part of those plans), we decided to take this debate to the experts.
 Keep scrolling to see what health experts have to say about whether or not you should pop open that can of diet soda.